THE GUITARS OF JAMES ORMSTON BURNS

 Burns-Weill "Fenton"

-Derived from above, with slab-sided Guyatone-like body & headstock.
+Derived from above, with slab-sided Guyatone-like body & modern 6-in-line headstock.
 Guitar £36, matching bass £42

-All angular, bigger body.
+Angular, bigger body.
+25" Scale.
 Guitar £56, matching bass also available.

 Overview by Paul Day: